 Always pre-portion snacks

 There are a plethora of healthy snacks that can help you get through a stressful day and give you the energy boost when you need it the most.
 However, the great bulk of healthy snacks (nuts, for instance) are packed with calories, therefore it is of utmost importance to pre-portion them in order to avoid overeating.
 Even fruits in large quantities are not good for your digestive system, not to mention all those scrumptious hazelnuts, cashews that should be consumed only in small portions of up to 30 grams.
 If you take the whole bag, chances are you will eat it pretty quickly but when you pre-portion your snacks, you simply cannot eat more than you take to work.
 So, don’t be lazy, divide your favourite snacks into small portions at home.
+There are a lot of sites on the web where you can get good meal ideals such as Proper Good.

 Drink lots of water